 In Buffy Season 8, the sentient dimension Twilight considered itself to be this, since it was created by the universe to replace the old Earth dimension.

-Captain America is considered to technically not have any superpowers, but instead operates at humanity's maximum potential.
-He's as smart, as strong, as whatever as any human can possibly be; back it up with decades of military experience and he's more than a match for any actual superhuman.
+Captain America is considered to technically not have any superpowers, but instead operates at humanity's maximum physical potential.
+He's as strong, enduring, and dextrous as any human can possibly be; back it up with decades of military experience and he's more than a match for any actual superhuman.

 This is what Doomsday was created to be.
 Its abilities and instincts all lend themselves to the goal of being the ultimate survivor, including, unfortunately, the instinct to seek out and kill the strongest creatures it can sense within its environment.
 Even worse, due to the trauma of being killed and resurrected countless times, Doomsday sees everything as a threat that needs to be killed.

 Superman himself could be seen as one, being "as strong as he needs to be" and having more powers in his eyes than most superheroes have in their entire body.

 The Archie Comics' version of Shadow the Hedgehog counts, but is not the Trope Namer like his game counterpart.
 He's much more like a Trope Codifier, which is strange considering he's literally the same character.